edgesoft/upload-controller/README.md

 # upload-controller

 A simple upload controller to upload single files.
-Allow for uploads in React, Angular Components to continue even if the component if unmounted.
+Allow for uploads in React, Angular components to continue even if the component is unmounted.

 ## install